vistaprint/PointyJS/README.md

 pointy.js is a polyfill for the [pointer events API](http://www.w3.org/TR/pointerevents/). pointy.js targets support for all browsers including IE7+; it works by transforming touch and mouse events into pointer events on devices that don't natively support pointer events.

-All you need to do is bind to pointer events and let pointy.js do the rest.
+pointy.js allows you to attach only to pointer events and let it deal with support all the other types of events.
+You no longer need to handle mouse and touch events separately.

 pointy.js has no dependencies other than jQuery.